v-loves-avocados/black-friday/README.md

 This outputs a .txt file with the top 10 items that we think the user is most likely to buy.

+# Security Concerns

+Our data includes the client id, the products id and purchas eprice.
+To protect user info, the client id and product id are anoynymized.
+Also, we kept the data within the GCP platform during the whole process.

 References:

 1. Google Cloud: https://cloud.google.com/solutions/machine-learning/recommendation-system-tensorflow-overview
 2. Kaggle: https://www.kaggle.com/mehdidag/black-friday
 3. Wikipedia: https://en.wikipedia.org/wiki/Collaborative_filtering
+4. The Security of Google Cloud: https://cloud.google.com/security/